66SWASTIK99/Stalin-Merge-Sort/README.md

 SNM_sort -> Stalin aNd Merge

-This process of sorting is to just take the number that can stay in ordered sequence
+This process of sorting is to just take those number that can stay in ordered sequence

 -take the first number and it is stored in array "ordered"
     -check whether the next number is greater than the previous number(ordered number)